esa/pagmo2/doc/sphinx/install.rst

 Installation with pip
 ^^^^^^^^^^^^^^^^^^^^^
-The installation of pygmo with conda is also straightforward:
+The installation of pygmo with pip is also straightforward:

 .. code-block:: bash